Chances are, you've probably spent an afternoon falling down a rabbit hole of YouTube videos.

 - 84% of parents who use YouTube or YouTube Kids agree that YouTube makes learning more fun for their children.
 (Oxford Economics)

 YouTube Gender Demographics

-Please note that audience data for individuals who do not identify as cisgender men and women are not reported.
+Please note that audience data for individuals who do not identify within the binary are not reported.

-45.8% of YouTube's total advertising audience is female.
+- 45.8% of YouTube's total advertising audience identifies as female.
 (Hootsuite)

 YouTube Geography Demographics